Skip to main content

 Biographical / Historical

 Corvo entered the war as a private and left a decorated major (awarded the Legion of Merit), second-ranking in Italian Secret Intelligence personnel after civilian SI chief Vincent J. Scamporino.
-After the war he published The Middletown Bulletin and engaged in other business ventures, and died at 74, decades after the older Scamporino.
+After the war Corvo published a book, The O.S.S. in Italy 1942-1945: A Personal Memoir, as well as The Middletown Bulletin, which he began as an English- and Italian-language weekly publication in 1949.
+After the war, Corvo also engaged in other business ventures in the U.S. and Europe.
+In addition, he married and had three children.
+Max Corvo died in 1994 at age 74.

 Extent